Mona von Bismarck: Marriages

 In 1917, she married Henry J. Schlesinger, a man 18 years her senior who owned Fairland Farm in Lexington, where her father was a professional trainer, and moved to Milwaukee, where he had an iron and coke business.
 During the marriage, she bore a son, Robert Henry, whom she left in the custody of Schlesinger in exchange for $500,000 when they divorced in 1920.
 (Her son would marry Frederica Barker, elder sister of actor Lex Barker.)
 In 1921, she married banker James Irving Bush, 14 years her senior, said to be the "handsomest man in America".
 They divorced in Paris in 1925.

-In 1926, she opened a New York dress shop with her friend Laura Merriam Curtis, the daughter of William Rush “Spooky” Merriam, a former governor of Minnesota.
+In 1926, she opened a New York dress shop with her friend Laura Merriam Curtis, the daughter of William Rush Merriam, a former governor of Minnesota.
 At the time, Laura had been previously engaged to Harrison Williams, reputed to be the richest man in America, with an estimated fortune of $600 million ($ in today dollars; $37,500,000,000 in gold-dollars (at $1275/tr.oz)), made in financing public utilities.
 On July 2, 1926, she married Williams, a widower 24 years her senior.

 For their honeymoon, they went on a cruise around the world on Williams' Warrior, at the time, the largest, most expensive pleasure boat in the world.